ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 > **Roll:** Extremely likely - 4
 > **Outcome:** Yes but...

 She describes the item as an heirloom which has been in her family for many hundreds of years.
-It is a small, jewell encrusted cup of significant value.She also says that it has some magical power.
+It is a small, jewell encrusted cup of significant value.
+She says that she desperately wants it found